Win The Interview Game

 The winning strategy.

-✅ Step-by-step system that produces repeatable results.
+A step-by-step system that produces repeatable results

-✅ System that doesn't rely on chance.
+A system that doesn't rely on chance

 My first job application looked like this:

-1. Found resume template in Google.
+1. I found a resume template on Google.

-2. Filled with my information.
+2. I filled it with my information.

-No response in one day.
+No responses after one day.

 "It's ok, it's just one day," I told myself.

-No response in seven days.
+No responses after seven days.

-It wasn’t strange.
+Except, it wasn’t strange.

-You know why?
+Want to know why?

-The email subject was "trash."
+My email subject was "trash."

-The email message was "trash."
+My email message was "trash."

 The resume that I sent to every company was the same, and it was also "trash."